-Anthony Scaramucci, who is the epitome of the American dream, has been in the news recently as he served on Trump’s finance committee during his campaign and is a member of the president-elect’s transition team.
-There are unconfirmed rumours that he could take up a position in the government’s treasury department.
-In this book, he shares what he wishes he knew when he was a struggling entrepreneur.
-The books deal with various sides of entrepreneurship, such as being media savvy, dealing with financial issues or even a huge crisis, dodging bankruptcy.
-The subtitle of the book is “How entrepreneurs turn failure into success” and is a very apt description of the content of the book.
+Anthony Scaramucci, the epitome of the American dream, has been in the news recently as he served on Trump’s finance committee during his campaign and is a member of the president-elect’s transition team.
+There are unconfirmed rumours that he could take a position in the government’s treasury department.
+This book shares what he wishes he knew when he was a struggling entrepreneur.
+The books deal with various sides of entrepreneurship, such as being media savvy, dealing with financial issues or even a colossal crisis, dodging bankruptcy.
+The book’s subtitle is “How entrepreneurs turn failure into success” and is a very apt description of the book’s content.
 Failure is omnipresent; dealing with it is, however, not.
-The book speaks in lengths about coping with failure, and that fear of failure is the worst thing for an entrepreneur.
+The book speaks in length about coping with failure, and that fear of failure is the worst thing for an entrepreneur.

 Avner Offer and Gabriel Soderberg

-The Nobel Factor: The Prize in Economics, Social Democracy and the Market Turn deal with the impact of the Nobel Prize on the field of economics.
+The Nobel Factor: The Prize in Economics, Social Democracy and the Market Turn deal with the impact of the Nobel Prize on economics.
 The prize itself has only been awarded since 1969 and has since brought about changes aplenty.
-The book describes the power of the Nobel Prize in economics, its origin, and the changes that market economics has seen since.
-It also goes into detail about the history of economics, and the changes that were seen since the prize was first awarded.
+The book describes the power of the Nobel Prize in economics, its origin, and the changes that market economics has seen before.
+It also details the history of economics and the changes seen since the prize was first awarded.
 The struggle between market liberals and social democrats in Sweden, Europe, and the United States is also dealt with extensively.
 It is essentially an account of real-world consequences of theoretical economics and the biggest prize awarded for the subject.

 This book is a good read for not those interested in knowing more about the Nobel Prize for economics or those aiming for it but also for those just simply interested in economics.
 The various factors considered by the Nobel committee before awarding this prestigious prize, the changes it brings about in the recipients’ lives and careers of others around.
-The prize is usually awarded to an economist reaching the end of the career, they are generally older and are less likely to bring about drastic changes but is also an indication of their brilliant career in economics.
+The prize is usually awarded to an economist reaching the end of their career.
+They are generally older and are less likely to bring about drastic changes but indicate their brilliant career in economics.

-While this book is not a tradition know-how book or a quick read for an entrepreneur, it highlights intricacies and can be a great way to look at the bigger picture.
+While this book is not a traditional know-how book or a quick read for an entrepreneur, it highlights intricacies and can be a great way to look at the bigger picture.

-You Only Live Once talks of two things millennials take very seriously, money and a purposeful life.
-The book, written by millennial author Jason Vitug, who is the founder of financial education start-up Phroogal, deals with financial goal setting and budgeting.
-In You Only Live Once, the author talks about the various steps that are necessary for the budgeting process and realistic goal setting.
+You Only Live Once talks of two things millennials take very seriously, money and purposeful life.
+The book, written by millennial author Jason Vitug, the founder of financial education start-up Phroogal, deals with financial goal setting and budgeting.
+In You Only Live Once, the author talks about the various steps necessary for budgeting and realistic goal setting.
 He also provides pointers on building good financial habits and taking control of your finances.

-The book, which is marketed as a budgeting guide, is just that.
-It can help you bring about changes to your financial planning strategy and budgeting situation.
+The book, marketed as a budgeting guide, is just that.
+It can help you change your financial planning strategy and budgeting situation.
 The book also presents many tried and tested ideas that a new entrepreneur could use and bring about a sense of order and control in their business.
 The author’s minimalist consumption techniques are now a trend or lifestyle goal among many young entrepreneurs and are the basis of his advice.
-The book gives a lot of good advice, to save more and begin investing early, to not use credit options unnecessarily and focus on building assets.
+The book gives a lot of good advice, to save more and begin investing early, not use credit options unnecessarily and focus on building assets.

-The author’s simple and straightforward approach to the entrepreneur’s financial organization is refreshing.
-‘You Only Live Once’ is a good read for young entrepreneurs.
+The author’s straightforward approach to the entrepreneur’s financial organization is refreshing.
+‘You Only Live Once is a good read for young entrepreneurs.

 Kenneth S. Rogoff

-This book is highly relevant in today’s age, where governments are looking to create cashless economies, and cashless transactions are being encouraged in all spheres of payment.
+This book is highly relevant today, where governments are looking to create cashless economies, and cashless transactions are being encouraged in all payment spheres.
 The book also deals with the concept of negative interest rates.
-A negative interest rate means the central bank and private banks will charge negative interest.
+A negative interest rate means the central and private banks will charge adverse interest.
 Instead of receiving money on deposits, depositors must pay to keep their money with the bank.
 Elimination of high-value cash transactions is also seen as a way to get rid of various types of organized crime, including drug-related crimes and human trafficking.

-Kenneth Rogoff, who is a former IMF chief economist, has in this book, dealing with the topic of plastic money, electronic transfers and other forms of digitally enabled alternatives to cash.
-In the age of alternate currency like bitcoin, a topic like the one the book talks about is a sensitive one.
-Getting rid of cash can bring about not just small changes to the economies of the world but considerable impacts in the world of commerce.
+Kenneth Rogoff, a former IMF chief economist, has dealt with plastic money, electronic transfers, and other forms of digitally enabled alternatives to cash.
+In the age of alternate currency like bitcoin, the book’s topic is a sensitive one.
+Getting rid of cash can bring about minor changes to the world’s economies and considerable impacts in the world of commerce.

-While the vulnerability of digital transactions and the prevalence of identity theft does make one slightly vary of the envisioned ‘cashless economy’, it can be a great way to prevent not just organized crime and large financial conspiracies.
+While the vulnerability of digital transactions and the prevalence of identity theft make one slightly vary from the envisioned ‘cashless economy’, it can be a great way to prevent organized crime and large financial conspiracies.
 Still, it can bring about a change to the very concept of corruption.
-The book suggests that phasing out bigger denominations of paper money, while retaining smaller bills and coins in the economy could help solve the problems that a no-cash economy could face.
-While the premise of the book is a controversial one, it is a good read regardless of whether you are for or against a cashless economy.
+The book suggests that phasing out more prominent denominations of paper money while retaining smaller bills and coins could help solve the problems that a no-cash economy could face.
+While the book’s premise is controversial, it is a good read regardless of whether you are for or against a cashless economy.

-The best resources are people, now while this is something that successful people have said time and again, that is the very premise of ‘Rethink Work’.
-As the title indicates, the book tackles an issue that many employers face in this age, retaining their best employees.
-People’s views on loyalties towards their company have evolved over the years, and now many young people shift jobs easily.
+The best resources are people.
+While this is something that successful people have said repeatedly, that is the premise of ‘Rethink Work’.
+As the title indicates, the book tackles many employers face in retaining their best employees.
+People’s views on loyalties towards their company have evolved over the years, and now many young people shift jobs quickly.
 The author deals with the things companies have to focus on to make their best employees stay and help the company grow.
 It focuses on the actual experiences of various young employees and the lessons learnt from them.
-The advice offered in the book is more old fashioned that one would imagine but is just the thing a budding entrepreneur who lives in the new age needs.
+The advice offered in the book is more old fashioned than one would imagine but is just the thing a budding entrepreneur who lives in the new age needs.

-The book also deals with the expectations of the millennial job seekers and their approach to employers.
-The author believes that behind the text-for-everything generation is a generation craving for some human interaction and involvement.
-As more jobs are becoming digital, it is only right that employees are losing out on what was once the most important factor in any company – its human factor.
+The book also deals with the expectations of millennial job seekers and their approach to employers.
+The author believes that behind the text-for-everything generation is a generation craving human interaction and involvement.
+As more jobs are becoming digital, it is only fitting that employees are losing out on what was once the most critical factor in any company – its human factor.